- Import from SketchUp

 - Choose the third option: Export Drawing...

-It's key to make sure you switch the Save as type from the drop-down menu at the bottom of the window.
+It's key to make sure you switch the Save as type in the drop-down menu at the bottom of the window.
 Choose skp which is the file type that can be read in SketchUp.